-If you are looking for one of the best fixed-lens cameras instead of the ones that allow you to switch lenses, you probably prefer your camera to be convenient & hassle-free.
+If you are looking for a good fixed lens camera instead of the ones that allow you to switch lenses, you probably prefer your camera to be convenient & hassle-free.
 Fixed lens cameras easily fit in cramped spaces and don’t require setting up when you take them out.
 You can just turn it on and start clicking.

 In comparison, being able to swap the lenses does add versatility to your camera.
 However, that also means you need to carry the lenses separately which requires more space.
 Also, setting up the right lens and getting it ready to shoot, may make you miss the moment.
 That is something fixed lens cameras won’t have issues with.